stanford-centaur/smt-switch/examples/README.md

 lines, demonstrating that changing the solver is straightforward.

 To explore the API, you can change either of those files and run `make` again.
 To remove the built binaries, run `make clean`.
+To clean up all the build and install files for `smt-switch` in this directory, run `make clean-all`.